tomhoover/guide-programming-fundamentals-in-python/guide.md

 Many Python programmers (aka “Pythonistas”) love this language because it maintains a certain philosophy of best practices, described in [Tim Peter’s famous “Zen of Python”](https://www.python.org/dev/peps/pep-0020/).
 There is a large Python community both off and online that is welcoming and supportive of beginners, and you can find a plethora of additional materials in the resources section of this guide.

 ###Choose your Pypet:
 To get started you'll need to choose a Pypet.
 We've included a few options you can use, but feel free to customize it.
-Keep you Pypet height to just one line as it will make the initial steps easier to follow.
+NOTE:Keep you Pypet height to just one line as it will make the initial steps easier to follow.

 ####Pycat